 About this course

 Explore the processes that lie beneath social change and the ideas and ideals that drive them.
-On this joint honours course you’ll gain a solid grounding in the twin disciplines of philosophy and sociology, while having the freedom to pursue your own interests in greater depth.
+On this joint BA Philosophy and Sociology course you’ll gain a solid grounding in the twin disciplines of philosophy and sociology, while having the freedom to pursue your own interests in greater depth.
 Optional topics cover everything from gender and human rights to criminal justice and the philosophy of religion.

 This degree will give you an excellent education in philosophy and sociology.
 In your degree you can: